Jump To Specific Topic:

 [ Read: Teen Alcohol Abuse ]

 For a teenager, almost everything is an adventure.
 They want to experience something once, just for the ‘thrill’ of it.
 But with drugs, it may not necessarily end there.
 Teenagers may get tempted to experience the high more and more, and before they know it, they are addicted to the substance.
-Here is what you can do to prevent the child from getting their hands on drugs or using them.
+Here is what you can do to prevent the child from developing a problem with drug use.

 4. Choose your battles wisely:

 But if it is something like a messy room, or coloring their hair, don’t worry too much.
 If you try to control every little thing that your children do, they will be more likely to push back and rsisit to assert their independence.

 5. Teen relationships – get to know their friends: